 Fun Facts About Kauai

 Year-round, Kauai has notably stable weather patterns.
-During the winter, you’ll experience highs in the mid-70s °F (23-24°C), while summer temperatures usually get into the mid-80s °F (28-30°C).
+During the winter, you’ll experience highs in the mid-70s °F (23-24°C).
+While summer temperatures usually get into the mid-80s °F (28-30°C).
 Kauai’s Waialeale is one of the wettest spots on the planet, but this lush atmosphere is what makes it the “Garden Isle.”
-English is the official language spoken in Hawaii, but many folks also speak Hawaiian as well.
+English is the official language spoken in Hawaii, however many folks also speak Hawaiian as well.
 The Hawaiian alphabet has only 12 letters: the five regular vowels (a, e, i, o, and u) and seven consonants (h, k, l, m, n, p, and w).

 If you’re looking to fly directly to Kauai, you’re in luck!
 Many airlines now offer direct service to Kauai’s main airport, Lihue Airport (LIH), located in Southeastern Lihue.
-As an alternative, you can fly into Honolulu International Airport (HNL) on Oahu, then travel to Kauai.
+On the other hand, you can fly into Honolulu International Airport (HNL) on Oahu, then travel to Kauai.
 To get around the island, I recommend you rent a vehicle for the duration of your stay to make sure you get to see everything you want to!
 Although there is public transportation, it is limited, and many of the attractions on the island are far apart from one another.
+Use Skyscanner to compare flight price and Kayak for rental cars from the airport when you arrive.
+I always recommend visitors take a self guided driving tour to really explore the best parts of the island at your own pace.

 Although it’s only a small island, choosing what parts of Kauai to stay on will greatly impact your trip experience!
 The island of Kauai has four major geographic areas to select from when choosing where to stay.
-The South shore is the most popular, followed by the North shore, the East Coast, and the Westside.
-In this Kauai travel guide, I have outlined a detailed summary of what each part of the island has to offer, and what to keep in mind when choosing where to stay.
+The South Shore is the most popular, followed by the North Shore, the East Coast, and the West Side.
+In this Kauai travel guide, I have outlined a detailed summary of what each part of the island has to offer.
+I’ll also share what to keep in mind when choosing where to stay.

 Lihue is the government/commercial center of the island and also a cultural and historical area.
-It’s located on the East side of Kauai.
+It’s located on the East Side of Kauai.
 You’ll also most likely be arriving in Lihue since it is home to Kauai’s main airport and Nawiliwili Harbor, the island’s major cruise ship port.
+It is a beautiful arrival point and to make it extra special you can book a traditional Hawaiian greeting at the airport!
 Lihue is home to the Alekoko Fishpond, which has been on the National Register of Historic Places since 1973.
 According to legend, the mythical Menehune built Alekoko Fishpond on Kauai’s southeast shore in one night.

 While you’re in Lihue, make sure to check out Wailua Falls!
 This stunning 80-foot waterfall is easily accessible and located north of Lihue.
 I would also recommend paying a visit to Kauai Museum while in Lihue as well.
 I always find that learning more about a place’s history makes my stay that much more meaningful.